yijial/595project/README.md

 ## Data Collection
-Downloaded from [Yelp Academic Dataset](https://www.yelp.com/dataset) *raw data is not included due to the size and difficulty of upload.
-Data after preprocessing is included
+Downloaded from [Yelp Academic Dataset](https://www.yelp.com/dataset)

 ## Preprocessing
 \* Preprocessing can be skipped.
-Due to dataset size, raw data is not included in the folder.
+Due to the size and difficulty of upload, raw data is not included in the folder.
 Only preprocessed data is provided.
 1. Read raw yelp_academic_dataset_review.json and yelp_academic_dataset_business.json, split reviews and businesses based on city and extract attributes(review text, business id, business total review count) and labels(review useful vote).
 Output files reviews_cityname.json in directory.
 	`python extract.py yelp_raw_json_dir filtered_city_dir`